 The Amazon isn’t easy.
 It’s overgrown, often overcast ( it rains 250 days out of the year), and much of it is in shadow.
 I rarely saw anything without them showing it to me first.
-They had a sixth sense for finding birds and sloths and everything in between, as if they’d planted them in the jungle beforehand.
+They had a sixth sense for finding birds and sloths and everything in between as if they’d planted them in the jungle beforehand.

-Here’s just a few of the wonders they spotted.
+Here are just a few of the wonders they spotted.

 A woolly monkey.
 It dangled over our heads as if asked to do so.